emintz/ArduinoLib/RTOSAid/README.md

 provide in a queue declaration.
 In principal, `PullQueueT` defines a unique class for each message type.

-:warning: wpecify a message as plain, C-style `struct`, a structure (as opposed to a class) without functions, including constructors and destructor, as in
+:warning: specify a message as plain, C-style `struct`, a structure (as opposed to a class) without functions, including constructors and destructor, as in